-Actions Objective #9 Request the Ministry of Natural Resources and Forestry (MNRF) to conduct a fish population assessment for Otter Lake.
-Protect fish and wildlife through 2.
+- Request the Ministry of Natural Resources and Forestry (MNRF) to conduct a fish population assessment for Otter Lake. - 2.
 Identify fish spawning areas in Otter Lake and Otter Creek.
-Partner with MNRF on a suitable fish stocking program. education and partnerships.
-Educate shoreline owners and visitors about fish habitat requirements, spawning schedules and near-shore and in-water activities that can disturb or destroy fish habitat and spawning sites, as well as the importance of re-naturalization of shorelines.
-Educate shoreline residents about best management practices to deal with species such as Canada Geese (e.g. replace grass areas with native ground cover and shrubs).
+Partner with MNRF on a suitable fish stocking program. - 3.
+Educate shoreline owners and visitors about fish habitat requirements, spawning schedules and near-shore and in-water activities that can disturb or destroy fish habitat and spawning sites, as well as the importance of re-naturalization of shorelines. - 4.
+Educate shoreline residents about best management practices to deal with species such as Canada Geese (e.g. replace grass areas with native ground cover and shrubs). - 5.
 Work with Township of Rideau Lakes to ensure that amendments to the official plan and zoning by-laws protect the natural areas and healthy habitats for fish and wildlife in the Otter Lake watershed.